Can you bring alcohol on your cruise? The answer is likely yes, but with lots of fine print.

 With literally thousands of people ready to let loose in the warm sun, the booze flows like water.
-It’s not an accident that Royal Caribbean’s Anthem of the Seas mega-ship has no fewer than 11 bars… and several other restaurants to grab a drink.
+It’s not an accident that a cruise ship can easily have a dozen bars… and several other restaurants to grab a drink.

 But that doesn’t mean the cruise lines are only after your wallet.
 While nearly every cruise line prohibits your bringing beer or liquor aboard the ship to drink, many will let you bring some wine or champagne.

 It likely won’t quench your thirst for the entire cruise, but it’s good to know that if you want to save a few bucks, then you can bring at least some alcohol aboard on your own.

 To help you sort out what you can and can’t bring, we’ve gone through the trouble of rounding up each cruise line’s alcohol policy.